paulsuh/pytest-scenario-files/README.md

 ### Features

-- Loads data for tests from files into fixtures
+- Loads data for scenarios from files into fixtures
-- Multiple test data sets may be in one file
+- Multiple scenario data sets may be in one file
 - There may be multiple data files for each test
 - Fixtures may refer to fixtures in other files
 - Can specify indirect parameterization